Our service now covers areas all across Canada

 The rod is in place specifically to corrode and release pieces of itself into the tank.
 This works to stop the walls of the tank from doing so.
 If the rod has dissolved up to a point of half its diameter or less, or if you see any part of its steel core, it needs to be replaced.

-RenoQuotes.com can help you get quotes for.
-By submitting your water tank renovation project to us, we’ll put you in contact with top-rated contractors.
-Fill in the form on the homepage (it only takes a few minutes), and you will get estimates from trusted professionals
+RenoQuotes.com can help you get quotes for your water tank renovation project.
+By submitting your project to us, we’ll put you in contact with top-rated contractors.
+Fill in the form on the homepage (it only takes a few minutes), and you will get estimates from trusted professionals.

 Toronto - Calgary - Edmonton - Montreal - Ottawa - Vancouver - Halifax - Winnipeg - Windsor

 © 2019 RenoQuotes.com